1 acre under glass; each dome is 140 feet across by 85 feet high (7 stories); 750,000 cubic feet.

 Four one-million BTU low-pressure boilers fueled with natural gas, with a fuel oil backup system, heat the complex.

 A fan system around the base and at the top of each dome keeps them cool.
 A complete air exchange is done in 3-1/2 minutes.

 A maintenance elevator is suspended inside the top of each dome and can be lowered to within a few feet of the floor.

 Beneficial insects are strategically introduced to control pest populations in all three domes.

 The plants are watered by hand every day.
 City water is pumped in to a water tank and then heated.
 The Tropical Dome also makes use of an extensive misting system.

-Eight species of tropical birds, frogs, fish and lizards live in the Tropical Dome.
+Various species of birds, frogs, fish and lizard live in the Tropical and/or Desert Dome.
 Beneficial insects and toads live in all three domes.

 The Madagascar collection in the Desert Dome.